FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/publishing/apple-appstore-deployment.md

 ### 1. Create a Bundle Identifier

-A Bundle Identifier (ID) is a unique number that identifies your app within the Apple ecosystem.
+A Bundle Identifier (ID) is a unique **string** that identifies your app within the Apple ecosystem.
+It's typically formatted in reverse domain name notation, such as `com.example.myapp`.

 Please follow these steps to create a Bundle ID: